 Admission Requirements and Procedure

 Applicants must apply to each program separately, according to the guidelines in the Admissions Process and Requirements section for the PA and MPH programs.
 Students must first apply to the PA program via CASPA and receive acceptance before applying separately to the MPH program via SOPHAS Express for combined degrees.
 Admissions processes for each program remain unchanged.
 Acceptance into each program, per the outlined criteria available on the website, is required.
 After successful admission to the PA program, the student with a strong academic record who demonstrates interest in community-based health promotion and primary care practice will apply to the MPH program.
-Students must meet the academic criteria to matriculate into the fast-track MPH program, which is a minimum cummulative GPA of 3.5.
+Students must meet the academic criteria to matriculate into the fast-track MPH program, which is a minimum cumulative GPA of 3.5.
 The admissions requirements for the MMSc/MPH combined degree program are the same as for each individual degree.

 MPH Year 1 (33 hours)